 Type of movement:

 “Financially and administratively independent institution” tasked with monitoring and regulating media and communications in Iraq.
-Membership now controlled by political blocs aligned with the muqawama (resistance).
+Membership is now controlled by political blocs aligned with the Coordination Framework andmuqawama (resistance) militias.

 History and objectives: